EEP-Benny/AdventOfCode/README.md

 - `julia 2024/01.test.jl` to run the tests for day 1 (which also checks the final solutions)
 - `julia 2024/01.jl` to get the final solutions for day 1 (and also measure the performance)
 - `for i in {01..08}; do echo "Day $i"; julia 2024/$i.jl; echo; done` to get the final solutions for day 1 to 8

+## 2025: Ruby

+Use the [Ruby LSP](https://marketplace.visualstudio.com/items?itemName=Shopify.ruby-lsp) extension in VS code to run the tests.
+They also check the final solutions.
+- `ruby 2025/01.rb` to get the final solutions for day 1